-So if you haven’t already, order your Porter Road Ribeye right away to get cooking for Valentine’s Day!
+So if you haven’t already, go grab a beautiful ribeye right away to get cooking for Valentine’s Day!
 Once you make it, be sure you rate and review it below.
 If you’re looking for more inspiration, sign up for our Friday Favorites newsletter, and follow along on Pinterest, Instagram, and TikTok to join in all the fun!Print

-This Porter Road seared ribeye is perfect for date night or Valentine’s Day.
+This seared ribeye is perfect for date night or Valentine’s Day.
 It’s simple but absolutely luscious and delicious.

 For the herbed butter (optional)

 1 tablespoon chopped chives

 ¼ teaspoon freshly ground black pepper

 For the Mashed Potatoes [may need more salt]

 3 pounds Yukon Gold Potatoes, peeled and cut into quarters